 The channel landscape has undergone tremendous changes.
 These changes range from the expansion of cloud computing services to increased demand to target midmarket segments.
 Vendors who are starting to realize the importance of the evolving landscape are finding themselves revisiting their Channel Program Strategy.
 A study conducted by CSO Insights in 2013 discovered that 42.9% of large technology companies considered revising their channel program strategy as one of their top concerns.

 However, vendors hoping to quickly adapt to these changes are realizing it takes more than a few simple program modifications.
-In order to address the needs of the channel, vendors must take a closer look at their channel programs and carefully articulate the requirements to support, reach, and capitalize on new market opportunities.
+In order to address the needs of the channel, vendors must take a closer look at their channel programs.
+At the same time, vendors need to carefully articulate the requirements to support, reach, and capitalize on new market opportunities.

 For instance, diving into mid-market companies is easier said than done.
 While a majority of these businesses have the same goals and concerns as a large business, they maintain only a fraction of their staff and budget.
 This means that vendors must take a different approach to reach these companies than their enterprise counterparts.
 The new approach would entail the development of a cohesive and focused channel program strategy while providing the appropriate partner support infrastructure that can accommodate this type of market opportunity.

 For obvious reasons, smaller channel partners typically cannot afford to invest in programs designed for the larger partners targeting the enterprise market.
-Smaller partners require simpler and more budget-friendly programs that offer key support for pre and post sales, sales training, business plans, and prioritized deals.
+Smaller partners require simpler and more budget-friendly programs.
+Smaller partners need programs that offer key support for:

 Paid advertising has always been a channel marketing challenge.
 Due to its real-time nature and auction-based pricing model, vendors have traditionally stayed away from such fluctuating advertising expenditures.

 However, search engine marketing is not an opportunity to be overlooked.
 It is estimated that by 2016, paid search is expected to grow by 75% and become a $61.1 billion industry.
-Paid search boasts a wide range of benefits, the most promising capabilities lie in its ability to report on campaign ROI. managers should set up co-op/MDF parameters to address paid search requests and outline best practices for budget, cost-per-click, cost-per-acquisition, keywords, and landing page framework.
+Paid search boasts a wide range of benefits.
+The most promising capabilities with paid search lie in its ability to report on campaign ROI.
+Managers should set up Co-op/MDF parameters to address paid search requests and outline best practices for budget, cost-per-click, cost-per-acquisition, keywords, and landing page framework.